 Semester Hours

 1. Required Courses 15

-2. Select one of the following tracks.
+2.

 A. Commercial Aviation .
 15

 B. GIS/RS Track 9 15

-TO OTAL HOURS 30
+TC REM 611, GIS 661, REM 581 or REM 551 OTAL HOURS 30

 MASTER OF PROFESSIONAL ACCOUNTANCY

 The Master of Professional Accountancy program is to provide an in-depth study within the field of accounting.
 The program offers advanced study for individuals engaged in or seeking careers in public accounting, industry, and government.